RedisGears/RedisGears/docs/configuration.md

 ```

 ## ProfileExecutions
-The **ProfileExecutions** configuration options controls whether executions are profiled.
+The **ProfileExecutions** configuration option controls whether executions are profiled.

 !!! important "Profiling impacts performance"
     Profiling requires reading the server's clock, which is a costly operation in terms of performance.
 Execution profiling is recommended only for debugging purposes and should be disabled in production.